psychemedia/storytelling-notes/time.md

 ---

 https://www.networkrail.co.uk/stories/180-years-of-railway-time/
- November 1840, The Great Western Railway – on Isambard Kingdom Brunel’s line from London to South West England – told all stations to use London time.
+ November 1840, The Great Western Railway – on Isambard Kingdom Brunel's line from London to South West England – told all stations to use London time.

 According to the Science Museum, an 1841 timetable for the GWR line from London to Bridgewater said: "LONDON TIME is kept at all the Stations on the Railway, which is about 4 minutes earlier than READING time; 5½ minutes before STEVENTON time; 7½ minutes before CIRENCESTER time; 8 minutes before CHIPPENHAM time; 11 minutes before BATH and BRISTOL time; and 14 minutes before BRIDGEWATER time."